-Targeted therapy for uterine cancer is available in clinical trials and, in some instances, as part of standard-of-care treatment regimens.
+Targeted therapy for uterine cancer is available in clinical trials and, in some instances, as part of standard-of-care treatment plans.
 Targeted therapy for uterine cancer includes:

 Anti-angiogenesis therapy.
 Anti-angiogenesis therapy is focused on stopping angiogenesis, which is the process of making new blood vessels.
 Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.
-Bevacizumab (Avastin) is a type of anti-angiogenesis therapy used to treat uterine cancer.
+Bevacizumab (Avastin) is a type of anti-angiogenesis therapy that may be used to treat uterine cancer.

 Mammalian target of rapamycin (mTOR) inhibitors.
 In endometrial cancer, mutations in a pathway called mTOR are commonly found.
 People with advanced or recurrent uterine cancer may be treated with a drug that blocks this pathway, such as everolimus (Afinitor).
 Other drugs that target this pathway are being studied, such as ridaforolimus and temsirolimus (Torisel), a targeted therapy approved to treat a type of kidney cancer called renal cell carcinoma.